 Instructions

-- Roast potatoes in the oven for 50 minutes, or until potatoes can easily be pierced through with a fork.
-Remove the foil after 30 minutes to allow the potatoes to brown.
+- Roast potatoes in the oven for 50-60 minutes, or until potatoes can easily be pierced through with a fork.
+If you want crispier potatoes, you can remove the foil after 30 minutes to allow the potatoes to brown.

-- Remove from oven, pour in honey sriracha sauce and stir to coat all potatoes.
+- Remove the dish from the oven, pour in honey sriracha sauce and stir to coat all potatoes.
 Return to the oven for 5 more minutes.
 Serve.

 Video